 The Marende is a cold-cut specialty traditionally served on a wooden board known as a “brettl”.
 It consists of speck (South Tyrol’s famous mountain-smoked ham), Kaminwurzen (a dry-smoked sausage, schüttelbrot (a spiced crispy flatbread) and a handful of sliced Alpine cheese.
 Fortunately, Marende is not only for afternoons.
 You can order a board or platter at virtually any time of day throughout South Tyrol.

 We recommend enjoying Marende as an appetizer or snack.
-Another good option is to toss some schüttelbrot, Kaminwurzen along with a few South Tyrolean apples in your backpack before hiking.
+Another good option is to toss some schüttelbrot, and Kaminwurzen along with a few South Tyrolean apples in your backpack before hiking.
 After a steep climb, we love snacking on these goodies while taking a breather.

 Spinatspatspazlen mit Schinken-Käsesauce